Ability to Pay

 Individual Retirement Arrangement (IRA)

 Also called an Individual Retirement Account or a Traditional IRA.
 A special account designed to encourage saving money for retirement.
 Contributions up to a certain amount are generally tax deductible and any interest the account earns is not taxed until you withdraw funds.
-Withdrawals of funds before you reach a certain age (59 1/2 in 2010) are usually penalized.
+Withdrawals of funds before you reach the age 59 1/2 are usually penalized.
 In many cases, it is possible to convert a Traditional IRA to a Roth IRA.

 A deduction for a specific expense that may be claimed if the total amount of all itemized deductions is greater than the standard deduction.